haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   \rm tmp_ligand.pdb <br>
 </a>

-**Note** _that this RMSD values will differ slightly from what you will get using Profit as the fitting is using the entire backbone in PyMol while only interface residues are defined in the `izone` script used with Profit.
-As such the Profit value might give a better indication of the quality of the docked model as it will not depend on conformational differences in remote parts of the receptor._

 If we want to examine the run in greater detail then we can download the archive of the entire run from [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76656-shape-based-small-molecule.tgz){:target="_blank"}